rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ## Introduction

-If you are looking for a way to synchronize files and folders between computers automatically, `lsyncd` is a great option.
-But, you must configure everything from the command line.
+If you want to synchronize files and folders between computers automatically, `lsyncd` is a great option.
+However, you must configure everything from the command line.

 It is a program worth learning for any system administrator.

-The best description of `lsyncd`, comes from its own man page.
-Slightly paraphrased, `lsyncd` is a light-weight live mirror solution that is not hard to install.
-It does not  require new file systems or block devices, and does not hamper local file system performance.
+The best description of `lsyncd` comes from its man page.
+Slightly paraphrased, `lsyncd` is a lightweight live mirror solution that is not hard to install.
+It does not require new file systems or block devices and does not hamper local file system performance.
 In short, it mirrors files.

 `lsyncd` watches a local directory tree's event monitor interface (inotify).
-It aggregates and combines events for a few seconds, and spawns one (or more) process(es) to synchronize the changes.
-By default this is `rsync`.
+It aggregates and combines events for a few seconds and spawns one (or more) process(es) to synchronize the changes.
+By default, this is `rsync`.

-For the purposes of this guide, you will call the system with the original files the "source", and the one that you are synchronizing to will be the "target".
-It is actually possible to completely mirror a server using `lsyncd` by carefully specifying directories and files that you want to synchronize.
+For this guide, you will call the system with the original files the "source"; the one you synchronize with will be the "target."
+Using `lsyncd`, you can completely mirror a server by carefully specifying the directories and files that you want to synchronize.

-For remote syncing, you will also want to set up [Rocky Linux SSH Public Private Key Pairs](../security/ssh_public_private_keys.md).
+You will also want to set up [Rocky Linux SSH Public Private Key Pairs](../security/ssh_public_private_keys.md) for remote syncing.
 The examples here use SSH (port 22).

 ## Installing `lsyncd`

-Installing `lsyncd` happens in one of two ways.
+Installing `lsyncd` happens in two ways.
 Included are descriptions of each method.
 The RPM tends to lag behind the source packages by a little, but only by a little.
 The version installed by the RPM method at the time of this writing is 2.2.3-5, whereas the source code version is now 2.3.1.
 Choose the method you feel the most comfortable with.

 ## Installing `lsyncd` - RPM method

-Installing the RPM version is not hard.
+Installing the RPM version is easy.
 The only thing you will need to install first is the EPEL software repository from Fedora.
 Do this with:

 ```bash
 dnf install -y epel-release